 4:00 P.M.
 The sampling takes hours, and once I climb back up the ladder from sector 4, I immediately realize the cave has gotten quite dark.
 It’s also raining outside, as it often does in the afternoons.
 The security from the rain reminds me how impressively climate controlled Liang Bua is.
 Other than those occasional drips from the cave ceiling, the cave remains largely dry.

 4:20 P.M.
 The day at Liang Bua usually wraps up around 4 pm—though in Indonesia, time is somewhat flexible.
-The team calls Indonesian time “rubber time,” because it is malleable and ever changing.
+The team calls this phenomenon “rubber time,” meaning time is malleable and ever changing.
 So it’s usually closer to 4:30 when we get back in the car to make the ascent up to Ruteng.
 As we prepare to leave, the generator gets shut off and the cave becomes extremely quiet, the silence interrupted only by the chatter of a few of us packing up, and the water dripping from the cave roof into buckets.

 This ends a day at Liang Bua.
 On the way out, I take another look at the cave.
 Its size and significance continue to overwhelm me.
 Liang Bua is an even more magical place than I had imagined, made magical in large part by those who are working there.
 So thank you to the entire team at Liang Bua for allowing a historian to pass through, I am excited to begin working on a history of this incredible cave and the scientific work that has occurred here.
 (All photos mine).